-Rule 7.5 Animal Practice Continuing Education Yearly, all chiropractors registered with the Board as performing chiropractic services on animals pursuant to Rule 12.4 shall present to the Board proof of ten (10) hours of continuing education focused on animal chiropractic instruction or developments.
-Each continuing education course must be approved by the Board.
-Of the ten (10) hours of instruction, up to five (5) hours may be obtained from virtual attendance of an on-line course(s).
+Rule 7.5 Animal Practice Continuing Education.
+Every three years, all chiropractors registered with the Board as performing chiropractic services on animals pursuant to Rule 12.4 should present to the Board proof of thirty (30) hours of continuing education focused on animal chiropractic instruction or developments.
+Each continuing education course should be approved by the Board.